-The multimedia actions engage citizens in EU policy-making process by providing them information about European issues.
-This information goes beyond the usual local and national angles, thus reinforcing Europe's democratic pillars.
+The Multimedia Actions aim to engage citizens in EU policy-making process by providing them with information about European issues, beyond local and national angles, thus reinforcing Europe's democratic pillars.
 Media financed under this heading retain full editorial independence.
 It is sanctioned by an editorial charter of independence included in all contracts and grants.

-- Production and broadcast of programmes on EU affairs: 8,6 million EUR.
+- Production and broadcast of programmes on EU affairs: EUR 8.65 million;

-- Production and broadcast of the Arabic service: 2.8 million EUR
+- Production and broadcast of the Arabic service: EUR 2.5 million;

-- Production and broadcast of European languages: 6.6 million EUR
+- Production and broadcast of the Greek, Hungarian and Portuguese services: EUR 6.85 million.

 The EU also funds production and broadcast of the Farsi service and many magazines through other budget lines.

 External ex-ante audits and evaluations are regularly conducted to assess the cost structures of the contracts.
-They provide a qualitative assessments of the performance of the different actions funded under the scheme.
+They provide a qualitative assessment of the performance of the different actions funded under the scheme.

 Data-driven news production